Virginia: Race and ethnicity

-The largest minority group in Virginia are Blacks and African Americans, who include about one-fifth of the population.
-Virginia was a major destination of the Atlantic slave trade, and the first generations of enslaved men, women, and children were brought primarily from Angola and the Bight of Biafra.
-The Igbo ethnic group of what is now southern Nigeria were the single largest African group among slaves in Virginia.
-Blacks in Virginia also have more European ancestry than those in other southern states, and DNA analysis shows many have asymmetrical male and female ancestry contributions from before the Civil War, evidence of European fathers and African or Native American mothers during the time of slavery.
+The largest minority group in Virginia are Blacks and African Americans, about one-fifth of the population.
+Virginia was a major destination of the Atlantic slave trade.
+The Igbo ethnic group of what is now southern Nigeria were the largest African group among slaves in Virginia.
+Blacks in Virginia also have more European ancestry than those in other southern states, and DNA analysis shows many have asymmetrical male and female ancestry from before the Civil War, evidence of European fathers and African or Native American mothers.
 Though the Black population was reduced by the Great Migration to northern industrial cities in the first half of the 20th century, since 1965 there has been a reverse migration of Blacks returning south.
-The Commonwealth has the highest number of Black-white interracial marriages in the United States, and 8.2% of Virginians describe themselves as multiracial.
+The Commonwealth has the highest number of Black-white interracial marriages in the US, and 8.2% of Virginians describe themselves as multiracial.

-More recent immigration in the late 20th century and early 21st century has resulted in new communities of Hispanics and Asians.
+More recent immigration since the late 20th century has resulted in new communities of Hispanics and Asians.
 As of 2020, 10.5% of Virginia's total population describe themselves as Hispanic or Latino, and 8.8% as Asian.
 The state's Hispanic population rose by 92% from 2000 to 2010, with two-thirds of Hispanics in the state living in Northern Virginia.
 Northern Virginia also has a significant population of Vietnamese Americans, whose major wave of immigration followed the Vietnam War.
-Korean Americans have migrated more recently, attracted by the quality school system.
-The Filipino American community has about 45,000 in the Hampton Roads area, many of whom have ties to the U.S. Navy and armed forces.
+Korean Americans have migrated there more recently, while about 45,000 Filipino Americans have settled in the Hampton Roads area.

-Tribal membership in Virginia is complicated by the legacy of the state's "pencil genocide" of intentionally categorizing Native Americans and Blacks together, and many tribal members do have African and European ancestry.
+Tribal membership in Virginia is complicated by the legacy of the state's "pencil genocide" of intentionally categorizing Native Americans and Blacks together, and many tribal members do have African or European ancestry, or both.
 In 2020, the U.S. Census Bureau found that only 0.5% of Virginians were exclusively American Indian or Alaska Native, though 2.1% were in some combination with other ethnicities.
-The state government has extended recognition to eleven indigenous tribes resident in Virginia.
-Seven tribes also have federal recognition, including six that were recognized in 2018 after passage of bill named for activist Thomasina Jordan.
+The state government has extended recognition to eleven tribes.
+Seven tribes also have federal recognition.
 The Pamunkey and Mattaponi have reservations on tributaries of the York River in the Tidewater region.